-9.4 DOS TCP/IP configuration - MS Client for DOS
+10.4 DOS TCP/IP configuration - MS Client for DOS

 The Davicom Ethernet adapter has the MS Client for DOS driver available.
 This has been tested and found to work on Windows workgroups as well as Samba workgroups.

-Contact Technologic Systems with questions.
+Check the Technologic Systems web page for driver downloads (www.embeddedx86.com).